OpenLiberty/open-liberty-s2i/README.md

 Open Liberty UBI-min images for OpenShift S2I
 =============================================

-This repository contains the source for building Open Liberty Source to Image (S2I) builder and runtime images using Red Hat Universal Base Image (UBI) 7 and either Java 8 or Java 11.
+This repository contains the source for building Open Liberty Source to Image (S2I) builder and runtime images using Red Hat Universal Base Image (UBI) 7 and Java 8,  Java 11 or Java 17.

 More information on S2I can be found at https://github.com/openshift/source-to-image